 Gilda (Gigi) PedrazaExecutive Director and Founder

 Social entrepreneur and nonprofit professional with over 20 years of experience in the areas of general management, strategy, operations, marketing and fund development in both for-profit and nonprofit spaces.
 She is the recipient of the 2018 NFL Hispanic Heritage Leadership Award, the 2018 Women of Inspiration of the Atlanta Dream, named one of the 50 Most Influential Latinos in Georgia and a 2017 Hispanics in Philanthropy Fellow among other distinctions.
-She is originally from Lima, Peru.
+She was raised in Lima, Peru.

 Pedro received a BA from Emory University with a double major in Political Science and French Studies and is experienced in research and data analysis, healthcare management customer service, and is fully tri-lingual (Spanish, English, French).
 He founded and ran an NGO dedicated to providing meals to unprivileged children in Maracaibo, Venezuela.